Gender equality

 $22.5 million, 2020-2025

 Australia is a long-standing supporter of UN Women's Ending Violence against Women and Girls global, regional and bilateral programs, providing funding since its establishment in 2010.
-In 2020 Australia commenced a new phase of funding through the Gender Equality Fund to support UN Women to deliver activities focused on prevention, essential services and support for local women's organisations to end violence against women and girls, particularly in response to the intensification of gender-based violence during and following the COVID-19 crisis.
+In 2020 Australia commenced a new phase of funding through the Gender Equality Fund to support UN Women to deliver activities focused on prevention, essential services and support for local women's organisations to end violence against women and girls.

 Specific activities funded under this investment include:

-- support for the UN Joint Global Programme for Essential Services for Women and Girls subject to violence to ensure frontline services are able to identify and effectively respond to gender-based violence during and following the COVID-19 crisis in the Indo-Pacific.
+- support for the UN Joint Global Programme for Essential Services for Women and Girls subject to violence to ensure frontline services are able to effectively respond to gender-based violence across Asia and the Pacific.

-Since 2020, UN Women has launched and rolled-out the ‘Making Progress in Prevention Possible' monitoring framework and the ‘RESPECT Women: Preventing Violence against women – Implementation Package' to support prevention activities in the Indo-Pacific.
-Through the UN Joint Global Programme for Essential Services, UN Women provided direct technical support and developed new guidance to improve services for survivors, including the launch and roll-out of a ‘Training Package for Prosecutors', ‘Handbook on Gender-responsive policing practices' and ‘Global Costing Tool' guidance on estimating resource requirements for services.
+Since 2020, UN Women has launched and rolled-out the 'Making Progress in Prevention Possible' monitoring framework, 'RESPECT Women: Preventing Violence against women – Implementation Package' and 'Policy Handbook on Multisectoral National Action Plans to Prevent Violence' to support prevention activities in the Indo-Pacific.
+Through the UN Joint Global Programme for Essential Services, UN Women provided direct technical support and developed new guidance to improve services for survivors, including the launch and roll-out of a 'Training Package for Prosecutors', 'Handbook on Gender-responsive policing practices', published guidance on 'Safe consultations with survivors of violence against women and girls' and 'Global Costing Tool' guidance on estimating resource requirements for services.

 Related links